nuejs/www/docs2/reference/reactive-components.md

 ### Instance API [api]
 The application instance is accessible as a return value to `createApp` and via `this` variable inside the lifecycle methods.
-It has following attributes and methods:
+It has the following attributes and methods:

 `$el` the root DOM node of the component instance